-There are many ways to go off-grid, including going off the medical grid.
+There are many ways to go off-grid, including going off the power grid or the medical grid.
 In this episode of the Pantry Chat, we’re talking with Dr. Ramon Issa who owns a Direct Primary Care practice here in North Idaho and he’s sharing with us what this model of medical care looks like and why it might be a good fit for you.

 Back in 2017, Dr. Issa was morbidly obese with severe hypertension, arthritis, heartburn, sleep apnea, heart palpitations, and taking numerous prescription medications.
 He was a physician and knew how to treat the issues he was having, but he wasn’t getting any healthier.